 Excessive alcohol consumption affects how the body metabolizes and uses nutrients.
 The Bloody Mary hangover cure contains plenty of ingredients that can help make you feel better.

-However, the vodka part of the drink doesn’t help much with the hangover symptoms.
-So, you might be better off with a Virgin Mary.
+However, the vodka part of the drink doesn’t help much with the hangover symptoms, so you might be better off with a Virgin Mary.
 A Virgin Mary, which also goes by Bloody Virgin, is a non-alcoholic cocktail.
 Generally, it’s made from the same ingredients as a Bloody Mary, but the alcohol part is replaced by more tomato juice.

-However many agree that the vodka portion of a Bloody Mary alleviates hangover symptoms by making you slightly tipsy.
+Many agree, however, that the vodka portion of a Bloody Mary alleviates hangover symptoms by making you slightly tipsy.
 As a result, it starves off your intense headache.